A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Our Discretization Approach

 \section{Our Discretization Approach}

 We now present our discretization algorithm.
 We first explain the recursive partitioning method for a general objective function in $\S$\ref{ssec:recur_part}.
-Next, in $\S$\ref{ssec:recur_part_DDC}, we formulate a recursive partitioning scheme for the dynamic discrete choice model discussed above.
-We summarize the properties of our algorithm in $\S$\ref{sssec:alg_prop}.
-Finally, we discuss model selection and hyper-parameter optimization in $\S$\ref{ssec:cross_val}.
+Next, in $\S$\ref{ssec:recur_part_DDC}, we present a recursive partitioning algorithm for the dynamic discrete choice model outlined above and discuss its properties.
+In $\S$\ref{ssec:cross_val}, we discuss the practical aspects of the algorithm, such as model selection and hyper-parameter tuning.
+In $\S$\ref{ssec:finite_horizon}, we discuss how to extend the discretization approach to finite horizon settings.
+Finally, in $\S$\ref{ssec:est_summary}, we summarize the estimation procedure and inference.